ipfabric/docs/docs/Getting_Started/Overview/licensing.md

+---
+description: IP Fabric has a straightforward licensing concept.
+One license is used for every physical or virtual device in the network, with the exception of wirel...
+---

 # Licensing

 IP Fabric has a straightforward licensing concept.
 For every physical or virtual device in the network, with the exception of wireless access points, one license is used.